paul2Dev/astro-blog/src/pages/how-to-install-vuejs-and-tailwindcss-with-npm-using-vue-cli.md

 and that is it, tailwind is now ready to be used in your project.

-## Step 3 – import TailwindCSS in your VueJS app component
+## Import TailwindCSS in your VueJS app component

 the last thing you have to do is to import tailwind in your app component: